likicv/usysml-test-cases/README.md

 unique identifier).
 Within each test case there are several files, of which the following are particularly important:

-- \*.sysml file -- contains the test case SysML v2 textual notation
+- \*.sysml -- contains the test case SysML v2 textual notation
-- \*.output file -- contains the test case output (in the uSysML output notation explained below)
+- \*.output -- contains the test case output (in the uSysML output notation explained below)
-- \*.ipynb file -- Jupyter notebook with test case parsed in the SysML v2 Pilot Implementation
+- \*.ipynb -- Jupyter notebook with test case parsed in the SysML v2 Pilot Implementation

 Each uSysML Test Case is associated with a unique number identifier (Test